Top 10 Worst Parts of the Dark Ages

 8 Villages were ridiculously filthy

 If this needed any further emphasis, it would easily be the fact that humans lived with rats.
 Bodies of water were used for dumping sewage and for a village's water supply to drink or bathe in.
-Diseases, besides the Black Death were nothing new, and given houses and other dwellings were already full, those diseases spread at a much quicker pace.
-And to make matters worse, little to no villagers knew the benefits of good hygiene, nobody had a good reason to clean their rivers, or find out why their citizens were getting all these diseases, while living what they thought must have been healthy lives.

 9 The marriage system was flawed

-I never thought I'd say that there was a system for marriage, much less a more flawed one than in the present day, but history is an amazing thing.
-Royal marriages were detailed to be an amazing extravaganza, and a beautiful occasion.
 The joy of the two getting married was rarely, if ever, taken into consideration.
 Not to mention that once they got married, the royal couples struggled to prove it.
-If a couple wanted to get hitched, all they had to do was declare your relationship status as married.
-Good concept, at surface level, but I'm sure there were plenty of fakes who declared they were getting married, and it was really just a way for a man to get his kicks in.
+If a couple wanted to get hitched, all they had to do was declare their relationship status as married.

-10 The most dangerous weapons in Medieval wars were farming tools
+10 The most dangerous weapons in medieval wars were farming tools

-Medieval society was seriously dumb.
-Like it should be the Dumb Ages.
-The King could force all his male peasants who were eighteen or older to join a war.
-It didn't matter if the opposition was an actual threat or if this was simply a rival kingdom.
-If you were picked, there was no backing out.
-If you were a male peasant of military age, working the fields could change to fighting wars quickly, but the worst part is how little being a warrior was in it for the peasants.
-Kings were more scared of the possibility if their peasants getting a little power, which is why peasants were required to bring their own weapons, so your most lethal weapons were pitchforks, shovels and whatnot.
+If you were a male peasant of military age, working the fields could quickly change to fighting wars.
+But the worst part is how little there was in it for the peasants.
+Kings were more scared of the possibility of their peasants getting a little power, which is why peasants were required to bring their own weapons.
+So your most lethal weapons were pitchforks, shovels, and whatnot.
 Nothing like today.

 The Contenders

-11 The weather sucked
+11 The weather was terrible

 12 Personal hygiene was beyond terrible

-13 Christianity halting scientific progress in Europe
+13 Christianity halted scientific progress in Europe

 Actually, without Christianity, we wouldn't have things like the scientific method.
 The church established the first universities, and from them came great scholars and inventors.